-Figure 80: Scratch example of Motion block with coordinates

-Remember you have created two variables that are holding the current x and y coordinates of Cat1.
+Figure 80: Scratch example of Motion block with coordinates Remember you have created two variables that are holding the current x and y coordinates of Cat1.
 You are going to use them now.

-Go into Data block and choose the variable xpos.
+Go into Variables blocks and choose the variable xpos.
 Drag it into the blue go to x: block Figure 81.

-Figure 81: Scratch example of Data block including a variable

-Do the same thing with the ypos variable.
-You should have a block of code that now looks like Figure 82.

-Figure 82: Scratch example of Data block including two variables
+Figure 81: Scratch example of Variables block including a variable Do the same thing with the ypos variable.
+You should have a block of code that now looks like Figure 82. ''' go to x: xpos y: ypos ''' Figure 82: Scratch example of Variables block including two variables

-Now think about where it should go in the Shocked cat code.
+Figure 83: Scratch example of code for Ghost Now think about where it should go in the Ghost code.
 It should go to that location as soon as the 'Zapped' message is broadcast.
 It will still be hidden at this stage, but that is okay.
 It will become visible very soon after it gets there.
-Your code for the Shocked cat now looks like Figure 83.
+Your code for the Ghost now looks like Figure 83.
+Note: If you made your 'xpos' and 'ypos' variables 'For this sprite only', then you would not see them in the Ghost sprite coding area.
+To do: Try out your program now and see where Ghost appears.
+You might see the two variables 'xpos' and 'ypos' appear at the top of the stage area, like that shown in Figure 84.
+You don't want this, so you can simply untick the corresponding variables in the code area to hide them and they will disappear.